-A Senior Manager in Adult Services will be the Enquiry Manager for Large Scale Organisational Abuse Enquiry process.
+A Team Manager in Adult Services will be the Enquiry Manager for the Large Scale Organisational Abuse Enquiry process.

 The decision by SLT will be recorded on the Adult Services Case Management System.

 Stage 5: Large Scale Organisational Abuse Enquiry